January 30, 2024 #ChileSustentable

 Our country is known for having one of the best skies for astronomical research.
 The Pacific Ocean and the Andes Mountains mean that the northern skies have fewer clouds at high altitude, the atmosphere is not very turbulent and the climate is very dry.

 Doing world-class astronomical science.
-That is the goal and legacy that Chile has been developing in more than 60 decades of exploration of the universe, which continues -year after year- to be renewed and strengthened.
+That is the goal and legacy that Chile has been developing in more than 60 years of exploration of the universe, which continues -year after year- to renew and strengthen itself.
 An example of this is that the first world-scale observatory installed in the country, Cerro Tololo, which began testing in the 1960s, was inaugurated in 1976, and is currently one of the observatories with the greatest impact in the world, measured by the number of scientific publications it generates.

 Chile is currently a base for telescopes from more than 30 countries and is home to the "giant telescopes" that seek to completely change the way we study the universe.
 According to projections by the Chilean Astronomical Society(Sochias), our country will concentrate around 55% of the world's astronomical capacity by 2030.